bsurc/docs/docs/hpc_resources.md

 ## R2
 R2 is a heterogeneous compute cluster provided by the Vice President of Research.
 It consists of 31 compute nodes and 5 GPU nodes, each with dual Intel Xeon E5-2680 CPUs.
 The GPU nodes each have dual NVIDIA P100 GPUs.
-*R2 will be decommissioned September 30th 2023*
+!!! warning "R2 will be decommissioned September 30th 2023"

 ### Specifications
 | Category     | Login Nodes | Head Nodes                                 | Compute Nodes                             | GPU Nodes                   |